djalbat/the-occam-user-manual/getting-started.md

 Click on the 'I am not a robot' checkbox and download your preference.

 Installing the browser variant will be covered first.
-Simply unzip the downloaded zip file and move the directory a location of your choice.
+Simply unzip the downloaded zip file and move the unzipped 'Occam' directory to a location of your choice.
-Your home directory is advised but it does not really matter as long as you have access to it from a terminal or command prompt.
+Your home directory is advised but it does not really matter as long as you have access to the directory from a terminal or command prompt.
 Now open a terminal or command prompt, `cd` into the Occam directory and execute the following command:

 ```